Russian drone attack on mine worker bus in Ukraine's east kills 12

 Scheduled peace talks between Russia and Ukraine this weekend have been delayed to Wednesday as frequent strikes on Ukrainian soil continue.

-The bus was driving in the vicinity of Ternivka, a town about 65 kilometres (40 miles) from the front line, according to police.
+The bus was driving in the vicinity of Ternivka, a town about 65km from the front line, according to police.

 DTEK, Ukraine's largest private energy firm, said those killed were travelling from one of its mining facilities in the region after they had finished their shift.